nikonikoniko/event-mapper/README.md

 observations.source_type:
                     http_json |
+                    file_json |
                     google_sheet |
-                    inline // if the observations are included un the event.observations observations.config.spreadsheet_id: "" // if google_sheet is chosen, the id of the spreadsheet observations.config.sheet_name: "" // if google_sheet is chosen, the name of the sheet in the spreadsheet observations.config.json_url // if http_json is chosen, the url where the JSON can be requested from
+                    inline // todo: if the observations are included un the event.observations observations.config.spreadsheet_id: "" // if google_sheet is chosen, the id of the spreadsheet observations.config.sheet_name: "" // if google_sheet is chosen, the name of the sheet in the spreadsheet observations.config.json_url // if http_json is chosen, the url where the JSON can be requested from